StratifyLabs/StratifyBlog/content/device/2013-10-04-An-Easy-to-Use-Digital-Filter.md

 Note that the x-axis is logarithmic (every tick mark is 10 times greater than the last one).
 The y-axis is in dBV (which is a logarithmic measure of the voltage).
 The "cutoff frequency" for this filter is 1000 rad/s or 160 Hz.
 This is the point where less than half the power at a given frequency is transferred from the input to the output of the filter.
 It is also the point where the magnitude is at -3dBV (If you do the math, it works out--you'll just have to trust me for now).

 The low pass filter above is great for conditioning signals to be sampled using a microcontroller ADC.
 The ADC only captures frequencies that are up to half the sampling frequency.
 If the ADC does 320 samples per second, the signal should all be less than 160Hz.
-If the signal is not filtered above 160Hz, those higher frequencies will overlap onto the lower frequencies.
-This is a phenom known as aliasing and is a mathematically side-effect of digital sampling.
+If the signal is not filtered above 160Hz, those higher frequencies will overlap with the lower frequencies.
+This is a phenom known as aliasing and is a mathematical side-effect of digital sampling.

 ### Digital Filters